John Rosatti Revocable Trust Sells 5,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the stock in a transaction that occurred on Monday, August 22nd.
-The shares were sold at an average price of $3.02, for a total transaction of $15,100.00.
-Following the completion of the sale, the insider now directly owns 3,647,140 shares of the company’s stock, valued at approximately $11,014,362.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, August 24th.
+The shares were sold at an average price of $3.08, for a total value of $15,400.00.
+Following the sale, the insider now directly owns 3,637,140 shares in the company, valued at approximately $11,202,391.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):

-- On Wednesday, August 24th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.08, for a total transaction of $15,400.00.
+- On Monday, August 22nd, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
+The shares were sold at an average price of $3.02, for a total value of $15,100.00.

 - On Friday, August 19th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $3.09, for a total transaction of $15,450.00.
+The shares were sold at an average price of $3.09, for a total value of $15,450.00.

 - On Wednesday, August 17th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.19, for a total transaction of $15,950.00.
+The shares were sold at an average price of $3.19, for a total value of $15,950.00.

 - On Thursday, August 11th, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.25, for a total transaction of $16,250.00.
+The stock was sold at an average price of $3.25, for a total value of $16,250.00.

 - On Tuesday, August 9th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $3.23, for a total transaction of $9,690.00.
+The stock was sold at an average price of $3.23, for a total value of $9,690.00.

-Separately, BTIG Research decreased their price target on shares of BurgerFi International to $8.50 and set a “na” rating for the company in a research report on Tuesday, May 17th.
+Separately, BTIG Research lowered their price target on BurgerFi International to $8.50 and set a “na” rating for the company in a report on Tuesday, May 17th.

 About BurgerFi International